gmmatt/torgeternity/Readme.md

 For manual installation, use the provided manifest URL in the "*Install System*" popup window while managing game systems.

 v.
+2.3.3 - Minor Bug Patch
+- Fixed issue where item macros could not be created

+v.
 2.3.2 - Pulp Powers Update
 - Updated perk types for all official releases to date (thanks @fscx!)
 - Updated perk data structure and perk item screen for pulp powers.
 Now,